Mr. Mister: Mainstream success

 When the first Mr. Mister album, I Wear the Face, was released by RCA Records in 1984, Page was offered the chance to replace Bobby Kimball as lead singer of Toto, and later was offered Peter Cetera's place in Chicago; he refused both offers.

 Their second album, 1985's Welcome to the Real World—with lyrics from Page's cousin John Lang—was the breakthrough for Mr. Mister.
-All three singles were in the top 10, two of which hit No. 1 on the U.S. pop charts—"Kyrie" and "Broken Wings".
-The latter was inspired by the book of the same title by Khalil Gibran.
+All three singles were in the top 10, two of which hit No. 1 on the U.S. pop charts—"Broken Wings" and "Kyrie".
+The former was inspired by the book of the same title by Kahlil Gibran.
 They had several No. 1 MTV videos, and performed at the first MTV Spring Break show in 1986.
 That year, Mr. Mister had two Grammy Award nominations, including Best Pop Band (which was awarded to the "We Are the World" ensemble, USA for Africa).

 During this time, Mr. Mister toured with other popular acts including Don Henley, The Bangles, Eurythmics, Tina Turner, Heart, and Adam Ant.
-The band's third album was Go On..., which was not a commercial success.
+The band's third album was Go On..., which was not a large commercial success, and delivered only one top 40 hit in the U.S.

 During the 1980s, the group wrote and/or performed songs for several movies, including the title song for Stand and Deliver, and "Is It Love" as the outro track for Stakeout.
 "Don't Slow Down" appeared in A Fine Mess.
 The band also made concert appearances with the pop rock band the Bangles.

 Guitarist Steve Farris left in 1988.
 The remaining band members teamed up with Christian recording artist Paul Clark and acted as his backup band for Clark's 1988 indie release Awakening from the Western Dream.
 Next, the band began working on a fourth album, Pull, with session guitarists Buzz Feiten, Trevor Rabin, Doug Macaskill and Peter McRea.
 The album was completed in 1990, but RCA Records decided not to release it.
 Soon afterwards, the band broke up.
 The album remained unreleased for 20 years, although one track ("Waiting in My Dreams") appeared on a 2001 greatest hits collection by the band.
 On November 23, 2010, the remastered album was finally released by the band, in collaboration with Sony Music, on Richard Page's independent label, Little Dume Recordings.

-Long after their dissolution, the band was referred to in the song "Hey, Soul Sister" by Train, with the line "Ain't that Mr. Mister on the radio, stereo?"
+Long after their dissolution, the band was referred to in the song "Hey, Soul Sister" by Train, with the line "Ain't that Mr. Mister on the radio, stereo?".

+On May 16, 2023 (Richard Page's 70th birthday), all four members of Mr. Mister performed "Broken Wings" together; this was their first performance together in over 34 years.